manabreak/BootstrapGDX/README.md

 ## Features

+So far, this bootstrap project has the following things set up:

 - A LibGDX project featuring Android and desktop projects

 - Artemis ECS system with common systems and components in-place